ngxs/store/README.md

 </p>

 ## What is NGXS?
-NGX is a state management pattern + library for Angular.
-It acts as a single source of truth for your application's state providing simple rules for predictable state mutations.
+NGXS is a state management pattern + library for Angular.
+It acts as a single source of truth for your application's state, providing simple rules for predictable state mutations.

-NGXS is modeled after the CQRS pattern popularly implemented in libraries like Redux and NGRX but reduces much of the boilerplate that is usually associated with those patterns by using modern TypeScript language features such as classes and decorators.
+NGXS is modeled after the CQRS pattern popularly implemented in libraries like Redux and NGRX but reduces boilerplate by using modern TypeScript features such as classes and decorators.

 - See it in action on [Stackblitz](https://stackblitz.com/edit/ngxs-simple)
 - Learn about updates on the [changelog](CHANGELOG.md)

 ## Installing
-To get started, lets install the package thru npm:
+To get started, install the package thru npm:

 ```
 npm i ngxs --S
 ```

-then in our `app.module.ts` file, lets import the NgModule:
+then in `app.module.ts`, import the `NgModule`:

 ```javascript
 import { NgModule } from '@angular/core';